GoogleCloudPlatform/community/tutorials/appengine-python-api-firebase-auth/index.md

 4. Run the JWT generator using (for instance) a NodeJS http server.

-   Be sure that you have already installed NodeJS in your local machine. and a http-server module globally:
+   Be sure that you have already installed Node.js in your local machine and install a http-server module globally.

         node -v